On the Treewidth of Token and Johnson Graphs: Introduction

-We point out that the $k$-token graph of the complete graph on $n$ vertices is the well known Johnson graph; this graph is defined as the graph whose vertices are all the $k$-subsets of an $n$-set; and where two such subsets are adjacent whenever they intersect in exactly $k-1$ elements.
+We point out that the $k$-token graph of the complete graph $K_n$ on $n$ vertices is the well-known Johnson graph $J(n,k)$; this graph is defined as the graph whose vertices are all the $k$-subsets of an $n$-set, and where two such subsets are adjacent whenever they intersect in exactly $k-1$ elements.
+In this paper, we establish the exact value of $\trw(F_2(K_n))$, which is equal to its pathwidth.